becarioprecario/cure_rate_models_INLA/README.md

 * `code_melanoma.R`: Example on the `e1684` dataset.

 * `code_bonemarrow-speedup.R`: Example on the `bmt` dataset.
 This is an optimized version of the model fitting and includes code to obtain derived quantities (such as the survival curves).

+* `code_melanoma-speedup.R`: Example on the `e1684` dataset.
+This is an optimized version of the model fitting and includes code to obtain derived quantities (such as the survival curves).